 Is worth a ton of cure.
 You remember that saying.

 Remove the GM PASSkey “Security” System before it gets a chance to take out your vehicle.
 Seriously!
-If it’s more than 6 years old, and even (or especially) if it’s still starting every time, just do a full bypass of the PASSkey System, save yourself a great deal of money, time, and aggravation.
+Even (or especially) if it’s still starting every time, just do a full bypass of the PASSkey System with the NEWROCKIES Inc PRO Module and save yourself a great deal of money, time, and aggravation.

-And if your vehicle has reached that age and is having trouble starting – trouble that cannot be traced to the usual suspects, like the battery or starter motor, get it done now, before it’s too late.
+And if your vehicle is having trouble starting – trouble that cannot be traced to the usual easy suspects, like the battery or starter motor, get it done now, before it’s too late.